WSU-kduncan/f23cicd-Mechree/README.md

 ### Purpose
 - The purpose of GitHub Workflows is to automate the development process and eliminate tedious tasks among a development team.
 - A workflow will use a group of defined **Actions** to perform a defined task when an **event** is triggered.
-- The workflow for this project will automate the process of pushing an image to my public DockerHub repository when I push to the main branch of my GitHub repository.
+- The workflow for this project will automate the process of pushing an image to my public DockerHub repository when I push/pull to the main branch of my GitHub repository or update the version.

-**_Workflow Process_**
+**_Workflow Process/Behavior_**
-- On push/pull to main GitHub branch
+- On push/pull to main GitHub branch or version change
 	* Login to DockerHub using defined username/password GitHub Secrets
 	* Extract tags from the repository
-	* build and push the image to DockerHub
+	* build and push the image to DockerHub with extracted tags and labels

 ### Custom Variables
 - Some of the custom variables that would need to be edited if others were to reuse the file are: